fruitcake/laravel-cors/readme.md

      'Barryvdh\Cors\ServiceProvider',

+Until a stable version is tagged, please require the dev version of asm89/stack-cors for Laravel 5.2

+    "asm89/stack-cors": "dev-master as 0.2"

 ## Usage

 The ServiceProvider adds a route middleware you can use, called `cors`.
 You can apply this to a route or group to add CORS support.